menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

 **To edit zone properties**:

-1. Select the zone you want to edit and click :guilabel:`Edit Properties` on the toolbar or the Row :guilabel:`...` menu.
+1. Select the zone you want to edit and click :guilabel:`Properties` on the task bar or the Row :guilabel:`...` menu.
 2. Make the desired changes and click :guilabel:`Save` to apply them.

 Editing Zone Options on Windows and BIND